ikle/gizmo/README.md

 # LDAP Authentication Helper Library

+This library provides a generalized user authentication and authorization interface through LDAP.

 ## Required options

 *  uri — shema://[host[:port]], where the schema is one from ldap, ldaps